knocklabs/docs/pages/send-notifications/designing-workflows.md

 - Only send an email if the in-app notification has not been opened or read
 - Only send an email if the event payload indicates it should be sent via email
-- Onle send a notification if the user has a specific custom property, e.g. plan_type = pro.
+- Only send a notification if the user has a specific custom property, e.g. plan_type = pro.

 ### Function steps